chadlrnsn/wuwa-moonlight/README.md

 - Contribute this project

 ## Building
-1. Clone the repository: git clone --recurse-submodules https://github.com/chadlrnsn/wuwa-moonlight.
+1. Clone the repository: git clone --recurse-submodules https://github.com/chadlrnsn/wuwa-moonlight
+    - The version in the dev branch can be better/worse and is updated more often!
 2. Build with your preferred IDE.
 3. Output will be in out/build/your-configuration/wuwa-moonlight/Release/WWMoonlight.dll